-Another set of questions arises when trying to learn from children and when looking at child wellbeing and children's rights: are they encountering?
+Another set of questions arises when trying to learn from children and when looking at child wellbeing and children's rights:

+What opportunities are children gaining?
+What risks

+- are they encountering?
 What skills do children develop?
-What is the importance of internet access as a factor?

-- What kinds of next steps can we take in the analysis of our data?
+What is the importance of internet access as a factor? - What kinds of next steps can we take in the analysis of our data?
 For example, how do children's experiences have consequences for their wellbeing or rights? - Would it be helpful to share the data?
 How would people collaborate on the analysis or publication of our projects?